navig-me/telert/README.md

 ## 👏 Acknowledgements

 This project has been improved with help from:
-- [Claude Code](https://claude.ai/code) - AI assistant that helped enhance documentation, create the Python API, and implement environment variable support
+- [Claude Code](https://claude.ai/code) - AI assistant that helped enhance documentation and with certain features.
 - All contributors who provide feedback and feature suggestions